openvinotoolkit/openvino/docs/articles_en/openvino-workflow/model-preparation.rst

   application.

-Before saving the model to OpenVINO IR, consider :doc:`Post-training Optimization <ptq_introduction>` to achieve more efficient inference and a smaller model.
+Before saving the model to OpenVINO IR, consider :doc:`Post-training Optimization <model-optimization-guide/quantizing-models-post-training>` to achieve more efficient inference and a smaller model.